Breast Surgery Excision Biopsy

 An excision biopsy of a breast lump involves removing a lump through a small cut.
-Usually no other breast tissue or lymph nodes (glands) are removed.
-The tissue will be examined under a microscope to find out if you have cancer.
+The tissue will be examined to find out if you have cancer.

 Your surgeon has recommended an excision biopsy because: